H322/Track3-module1/docs/README.md

 As we expected CareerSatisfaction is highly correlated with JobSatisfaction and then with salary.

-We fitted a linear regression to predict the CareerSatisfaction.
-The fitted model can explain about 38 percent of the variance.
+We used a linear regression model to fit and predict the CareerSatisfaction.
+We found out that JobSatisfaction, Salary, , HoursPerWeek, StackOverflowSatisfaction are important features which can be used to predict HoursPerWeek for a developer.

 ## Hours per Week
 In this section we want to investigate how well can we predict an individual's HoursPerWeek?
 What aspects correlate well to HoursPerWeek?: